SanjayRai/AXI_JTAG_DEBUGGER/IP/mig_7series_64bit_800Mhz/mig_7series_64bit_800Mhz/example_design/sim/readme.txt

       e) Verify the transcript file for the memory transactions.

-2. How to run simualtions in Vivado Simulator
+2. How to run Simualtions in Vivado Simulator (XSIM)

    A) Following files are provided :